From Advocacy to the Ballot

 | Ally Cummings

 Think of something that’s happened in your community that you wish you could change.
 Maybe you signed a petition or attended a rally.
 While these are critical ways for us to get involved in our hometowns, if we want to have a true impact it happens when we hold the elected offices that oversee the issues we care about.
-That’s why She Should Run Community Member Alicia Arellano decided to take her advocacy one step further and put her name on the ballot.
+That’s why She Should Run community member Alicia Arellano decided to take her advocacy one step further and put her name on the ballot.

 Tell us a little bit about yourself, your professional experience, and your background.